Menu

 Nowadays it is easy to record music without even leaving your home.
 To do so, apart from the microphone, you’re only going to need an audio interface to connect the mic to your computer and a digital audio workstation software (DAW).

 When it comes to audio interfaces, there are a lot of options suiting different budgets.
-We recommend the M-Audio M-Track Duo if you’re looking for an affordable option.
+We recommend the No products found. if you’re looking for an affordable option.
 Trustable audio interface brands include Audient, UAD, Focusrite, among others.

 You’re also going to need a digital audio workstation software.
 There are countless options on the market but the most popular ones are Logic Pro X, Pro Tools, Ableton, Studio One, and FL Studio.
 Please look at our Best DAW Software of this year article if you want to learn more about the subject.